gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 2560.tif_obj.46853.jpg
 ```

-Let's define the url pattern that will access the associated image for each object based on it's `object_id` value:
+Let's define the url pattern that will access the associated image for each object based on its `object_id` value:

 `https://storage.googleapis.com/gisaia-public/demo/eo_objects/xView/objects_thumbnail/jpg/{object_id}.jpg`